Bob, Kaçanik: Hasan's Tower

 After the war, Hasan's Tower has often been visited during commemorative activities, especially on Albanian Independence Day, and is considered a symbol of resistance and national heroism.

 Geography

-Bob is located on the northern side of Kaçanik.
-It borders the central part of the town and is connected to other neighborhoods through local roads.
+Bob is situated on the western side of Kaçanik.
+It borders the town centre and is connected to neighbouring areas via local road networks as well as with major Motorway and National road running through Bob such as R6 E65 and N2.

 Population

-According to census and local data, the population of Bob has changed as follows:
+According to census records and locally available data, population changes in the neighbourhood of Bob can be summarised as follows: